 Introduction to this Guide : Please Read!

 This Guide contains information about and links to various types of resources--both online and in print (but mostly online)-- including bibliographies, full-text databases, biographical sources, other factual and reference resources, other Web megasites, and some links to specialized websites.
 The first row of tabs lead to resources that are relevent to all or at least multiple nationalities and periods of English-language literature.
-The second, third. and part of the fourth rows of tabs lead to resources that are more focussed on particular time periods and/or geographical regions.
-The fourth and fifth row of tabs provide links to selected information about libraries in general and the UCSD and UC libraries in particular that are likely to be of use to scholars and students of English-language literatures.
+The second, third. and fourth rows of tabs lead to resources that are more focussed on particular time periods and/or geographical regions.
+The fifth and sixth rows of tabs provide links to selected information about libraries in general and the UCSD and UC libraries in particular that are likely to be of use to scholars and students of English-language literatures.

 I strongly advise you to consult at least two tabs of this guide to find resources for your area of interest: use one or more of the general tabs on the top row, and then use one of the tabs on the second, third, or fourth rows for the particular area of English-language literature that is relevant for your topic.
 The period- or geographicacal-specific tabs don't generally repeat all of the useful basic resources listed in the top row of tabs.